sebproell/4C/doc/documentation/installation.rst

 ~~~~~~~~~~~~~~~~~

 For many external dependencies, you'll find an installation file for the recommended version in the ``<4C_source>/dependencies/current`` directory.
+Additionally, some dependencies are accepted in multiple versions.
+During configuration, |FOURC| will check the version of the installed dependency
+and warn you if it is not a supported version.

 .. _suitesparse: